-What the rental car companies offers is not so much insurance as it is a damage waiver.
+What rental car companies offers is not so much insurance as it is a damage waiver.
 The cost of the waiver is $15 to $25 per day, according to Nerdwallet.
-These waivers protect you from paying any damages if your rental is involved in an accident or is otherwise damaged.
+These waivers protect you from paying for any damages to your rental car.
 But is a damage waiver really necessary?
 In some cases, there are better alternatives.

 If you own a car, your auto insurance may cover damage to a rental under your name.
-Keep in mind that if any damage does occur, you will have to pay the deductible under your insurance, whereas damage waivers cover the entire cost.
+Keep in mind that if any damage does occur, you will have to pay the deductible under your insurance.
+Damage waivers would cover the entire cost.
 Also, if the damages exceed the limit of your auto policy, you will be liable for those costs.
 Additionally, things like loss of use while the vehicle is being repaired may not be covered by your policy.
-Finally, some carriers only cover rental vehicles as a substitute for your primary vehicle while it is out of service, not pleasure rentals.
+Some carriers only cover rental vehicles as a substitute for your primary vehicle while it is out of service, not pleasure rentals.
 To know exactly what is covered by your car insurance, speak with your agent.